OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

       **Assembly**
-	The Assembly class is the primary building block of the system of systems aspect of this architecture.
+	The Assembly class is the primary building block of the system of systems aspect of OpenMDAO.
 Each Assembly has a Workflow and a Driver, and acts as a container for Components.
 An Assembly is also a Component, so hierarchical structures of Assemblies can be created.